APPLICATION FEES, FEE DEFERRALS, AND FEE WAIVERS

 - Nonresidents of California (Out-of-State & International): $11,551.27 per quarter

 UCLA operates on the quarter system: Fall, Winter, and Spring.
 Registration cost is based not on per unit or hour charges, but on a fixed quarterly amount.
 The above figures include the cost of mandatory health insurance.
 Amounts are subject to change.

-Admitted students wishing to qualify as California residents must be physically present in the state (and intend to make California a permanent home) for one year prior to the beginning of their entering term.
+Admitted students wishing to qualify as California residents must be physically present in the state (and intend to make California a permanent home) for one year prior to the beginning of their entering term and have established legal state documents to demonstrate intent.
 Indications of California residency include: registering and voting in California elections; designation of California as permanent address on all school and employment records, obtaining a California I.D. or driver’s license; obtaining California vehicle registration; and paying California income tax as a resident.
+The listed intent must be established shortly after arriving in California (Resident taxes should be filed as a California resident).
 For more detailed information, please visit: www.registrar.ucla.edu/Fees-Residence/Residence-Requirements.

 Non-resident undocumented students with AB 540 status, like other CA residents, are exempt from paying nonresident supplemental tuition.
 DACA students without AB 540 status can qualify for state residency in the same manner as U.S. citizens and permanent residence, through documenting 366-day physical presence in CA. The period of time you are in DACA status is considered “legal presence” and counts toward the 366-day physical presence requirement.
 Undocumented students should consult information for AB 540 & DACA students available at the UC Understanding Residency site (left-hand sidebar).